+Donation basics

-Donation basics Q: What did you join?
+Q: What did you join?

-- I joined the NMDP RegistrySM, the world's most diverse listing of volunteer blood stem cell donors.
-I am one of more than 41 million U.S. and international potential donors on the registry. - NMDPSM matches volunteer donors like me with thousands of patients with blood cancers like leukemia and lymphoma, sickle cell anemia or other life-threatening diseases. - For many people with blood cancers like leukemia and lymphoma, and other life-threatening diseases, a blood stem cell transplant may be the best treatment option that could save their life.
+- I joined the NMDP RegistrySM, the world's most diverse listing of volunteer blood stem cell donors. - I am one of more than 41 million U.S. and international potential donors on the registry. - NMDP matches volunteer donors like me with thousands of patients with blood cancers like leukemia and lymphoma, sickle cell anemia or other life-threatening diseases. - For many people with blood cancers like leukemia and lymphoma, and other life-threatening diseases, a blood stem cell transplant may be the best treatment option that could save their life.

-Conversation tip: Tell your spouse or partner where and why you joined the registry in the first place.
-Did a friend's child need a transplant?
+Conversation tip: Tell your parents where and why you joined the registry in the first place.
+Did you have a friend who needed a transplant?
 Did you hear about the urgent need to help find donors for patients who share your ethnic background?
-This might help them understand your motivation for wanting to donate.
+Is helping another person what you've always believed in?
+This might help them understand your motivation.